space88man/HOWTO-389-DS/Plugins.md

 This plugin is used to manage the set of `memberOf` attributes in a user object.

-When you create a group object and add a user object(uid) as a `member` attribute, a reverse `memberOf` attribute is created the corresponding user.
+When you create a group object and add a user object(uid) as a `member` attribute, a reverse `memberOf` attribute is created in the corresponding user.
 This is a back-pointer to the corresponding group.

 This convenience plugin allows us to get the list of groups a user belongs to without having to do